ginacodez/hello-world/README.md

 # hello-world
-this organize, maintain and check my work flow
+this organizes, maintains and check my work flow
+>I'm gradually understanding and getting a hang of this, it's quite interesting which is fun for me and i have the zeal to keep going.